barryclark/jekyll-now/_posts/2016-4-6-Hello-World.md

 As the old routine goes :)

-Then here goes the summary:
+Then here goes the flow:

 * 买域名
 - github fork [Jekyll Now](http://github.com/barryclark/jekyll-now/)